Pretty-Good-Freedom-Tech/brainstorm/README.md

 3. Install and configure Strfry Nostr relay
 4. Configure the Hasenpfeffr systemd services; see `systemd/README.md` for details.
 5. Create hasenpfeffr configuration files: `/etc/hasenpfeffr.conf`, `/etc/graperank.conf`, `/etc/blacklist.conf`

+## Usage

+Once installed, go to https://your-domain.com/control/index.html to access the control panel.
+It should take several hours to download data from the network and calculate webs of trust scores, and to begin generating filtered content.
+Once this is complete, you and your friends can start to use your relay as a normal Nostr relay, one that is filtered by your WoT to remove spam and other unwanted content.
+Perhaps a better option would be to export your relay's nsec into a client, add your WoT relay as the only relay, and test it out!

 ## License